SqLemon/RHAL/README.md

 ### Installation

 - **PlatformIO**
-  - you can directly download the library can be downloaded from platformio's library manager (not avbailable yet).
+  - you can directly download the library can be downloaded from platformio's library manager.
 - **Direct download**
   - In case you decide to install it manualy, you can download and extract this project in any folder and the install it runing `pio lib install C:\your-path` in a PIO terminal